-The 2011 inspection of the LUCs at SD037 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+The 2013 inspection of the LUCs at SD037 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 Although the contaminated soil cannot be seen (since it is covered with asphalt), the asphalt work area surrounding Building 977 is in excellent condition and has not required maintenance in the past year.
 So, there is no evidence that the PAH-, lead-, and TPH-impacted soil has been disturbed.

-SD037 is located south of Ragsdale Street, which is a main thoroughfare for access to restoration sites in the southern portion of the base.
-On an average, an environmental project manager views the controlled area about once a month.
+SD037 is located south of Ragsdale Street, which is a main thoroughfare on the west side of the base.
+However, because of a major road construction project that diverted traffic away from an ammunition loading parking ramp, access to SD037 requires a more time-consuming, indirect route.
+On an average, an environmental restoration project manager views the controlled area about three times annually.

 Due to the nature of operations at the air freight terminal, it is not practical or safe to post warning signs to notify base personnel of the presence of contaminated soil beneath the asphalt.
 Specifically, vehicles that are designed to transport large cargo pallets to and from both military and commercial aircraft require an open area free of physical hazards.
 The two small controlled areas lie in the middle of these open work areas, and there are no existing posts or structures that could be used to post signs that point out their location.
 Because of the high tempo of mission-critical operations associated with the air freight terminal, any obstructions would pose significant risk to both personnel and equipment.
-Photographs 5 and 6 in Appendix B of this report show the controlled areas within the open work areas at SD037.
+Photographs 5 and 6 in Appendix A of this report show the controlled areas within the open work areas at SD037.

-8.0 Building 755 (DP039)
+7.0 Building 755 (DP039)

 Building 755 is the Travis AFB Battery and Electric Shop.
 The site consists of Building 755 and a former battery neutralization sump.
 Past operations have included the recharging and dismantling of lead-acid and nickel-cadmium batteries.
-Before 1978, lead acid solutions were discharged into a sink inside Building 755.
+Before 1978, lead-acid solutions were discharged into a sink inside Building 755.
 The pipeline from the sink led to a rock-filled sump approximately 65 feet northwest of the building.
 This practice was discontinued in 1978 when the pipeline was dismantled and reconnected to the sanitary sewer system.
 The sump was removed in 1993.